-University of Michigan-Dearborn BBA students who have been admitted to the MS-Finance may take up to 6 graduate credits during their final semester of the undergraduate program.
+University of Michigan-Dearborn students who have been admitted to the MS-Finance may take up to 6 graduate credits during the final semester of their undergraduate program.

 Three credits of financial accounting equivalent to the College of Business undergraduate course ACC 298, Financial Accounting.

 Core Courses (6 courses/18 credits)

 Up to three credits of Business Internship (BI 500, 506, or 560) may count as non-finance elective credits at the discretion of the program faculty.
 Though Calculus is not required for admission to the MS-Finance Program, it is one of the course prerequisites for FIN 652 (Derivatives and Risk Management) and FIN 656 (Fixed Income Securities).

 Students must earn at least 15 finance (FIN) credits, excluding FIN 531.

 Previous graduate or undergraduate coursework deemed substantially similar to ACC 608, BE 530, BE 583, DS 520 or FIN 531 may qualify to exempt students from those courses.

 Previous graduate coursework deemed substantially similar to FIN 581 or FIN 651 may qualify to exempt students from those courses.